 When people gain weight, their skeletal system does not grow to compensate.
 Instead, the entire musculoskeletal system (bones, joints, muscles) must work harder.
 Over time, excess strain weakens the spine and surrounding muscles(1).
 That makes it harder to sit up straight.

-This is why full-back, racing-style gaming chairs provide the best ergonomic support for heavy bodies.
+Full-back, racing-style gaming chairs provide excellent ergonomic support for heavy bodies.
 Instead of forcing users to sit upright, they can ease into it using deeper reclines.
 As back muscles get stronger, sitting up straight will get easier.

 $599-$674 from Secretlab